 Things started to make sense when I started learning music theory.
 I began to understand why certain notes sounded good together, while others sounded more jarring to the ear, the concept of consonance and dissonance.

 Eventually, when I started writing my own rock songs, music theory proved to be even more valuable.
 It was as if I was presented with a huge palette, illustrating the elements of music, from which I could pick, choose and apply in my songs.

 For instance, something I found very valuable was learning how every scale tone can be harmonized with a chord and how the relationship between those chords creates the harmony of the song.

 Let’s say you know zero music theory but know how to play a major scale pattern on your guitar.

 It tells you what role each chord has in the key it is played in.
-That for instance, if you play G major followed by C major the progression will sound very conclusive, because G major is the fifth degree of the C major scale, which is referred to as a perfect cadence.
+For instance, if you play G major followed by C major, the progression will sound very conclusive because G major is the fifth degree of the C major scale, which is referred to as a perfect cadence.

-This may be getting a bit complicated if you don’t know any music theory yet but you shouldn’t let this bother you if this is the case.
-My goal here is not to teach you how to harmonize scales (which is intermediate music theory), but to give you a glimpse of what music theory is all about and help you take a more informed decision as to whether you pursue its study.
+If you don’t know any music theory yet, this may get a little complicated, but don’t let that bother you.
+My goal here is not to teach you how to harmonize scales (which is intermediate music theory), but to give you a taste of what music theory is all about and to help you make a more informed decision about whether to study it.